 Taping of the Show

-During the week that the show was scheduled to tape happened to land on probably one of our busiest weeks at our interior design firm.
+The week that the show was scheduled to tape happened to land on probably one of our busiest weeks at our interior design firm.
 Bill & I had a chance to make it out to the crashing of the kitchen.
 Unfortunately, in such a small space we weren’t able to see much, but we did get to see the set, Alison Victoria (the host of Kitchen Crashers) and we got to meet the extended family of the couple that we designed the kitchen for.
 It was great to see the energy and the renovation process in progress.
-We were also around to witness the City of Evanston and their attempt to ticket the show’s crew for parking on the street during a street cleaning day. 🙂
+We were also around to witness the City of Evanston and their attempt to ticket the show’s crew for parking on the street during a street cleaning day. :-)

 Throughout the week, we knew the project was being worked on but we were unable to make it back out to Evanston to see the project as it was being built.
 This was really tough for Bill and I since we are used to being more involved in our clients projects.